artemiljin/swagger-parser/README.md

 public static String productsGet = cfgProvider.getProperty("products.get", String.class);
 ```
 So I created a small script to parse the swagger API and produce java file content and property file content

+I know that it's just a converter between json and property.
+But as I found that people sometimes prefer to write
+such a kind of files by hand.

+## development
+Seriously?
+Ok, so write code/test and push MR.